ll7/psaf2/Planning/local_planner/readme.md

 By using a local planner instead of a global one the ego vehicle is e.g. able to stay on a adjacent lane next to the lane given by the global path for easier overtaking.
-The local planner is also responsible to switch to the correct lane if necessary before entering a intersection.
+The local planner is also responsible to switch to the correct lane if necessary before entering an intersection.

 The generated local path is then published to /psaf/ego_vehicle/localPath.